Mehequanna/GitAwesome/README.md

 GitAwesome

 ##Description
 This Android app will allow users to search the GitHub API for themselves and repositories by language.
-The user will be able to create a user account and save details like, their zip and favorite languages.
-They will be able to search for meetups by their zip as well.
+The user will be able to create a user account and save details, for example, Github username.
 This is a four day project.
-So stay tuned through the month of November 2016 for updates.

 ![screenshot of project](gitawesome.png)

 ##Technologies
-Android Studio, Java, Github API, Meetup API, Firebase, Gradle, Robolectric, Espresso
+Android Studio, Java, Github API, Meetup API, Firebase, Gradle

 ##Current Features
-* Landing Page
+* Searching Github Repos from the Landing Activity
-* Pass info from search page to results page
-* Go to User Login Page
+* Logging and saving details with Firebase
+* Uses Github API
+* User page shows Github details about the user based on their username

 ##Future Features
+* Add testing back in
-* Implement GitHub and Meetup APIs
+* Implement Meetup API
-* Implement user accounts with Firebase
-* Use Firebase to store user details
 * Make theme change by day or night

 ##Usage